richierampage/vlad-custom/README.md

-# Custom playbooks for Vlad
+# Custom role for Vlad

 ## Adding to Vlad